1996 Mustang SpecsLast Updated August 8, 2023 | Meghan Drummond

 While the GT is able to get a perfectly respectable 15.2-second quarter mile hitting a max speed of 91 mph, the Cobra is able to cut the time down significantly, achieving a 14.2-second quarter mile and reaching a max speed of 100 mph in that time.

 1996 was a big production year for Saleen Mustangs.
-The vast majority were S-281 Saleen Mustangs, which used the 4.6L GT’s engine as a base and then increased the capabilities of it through different modifications.
+The vast majority were S-281 Saleen Mustangs, which used the 4.6L GT’s engine as a base and then increased its capabilities through different modifications.
 Saleen was able to increase the horsepower of these models to 220 hp and 285 lb-ft of torque.
 A few S-281s were also made using the Cobra models.

 The S-351 Saleen Mustangs used a big 5.8L V8 engine that was capable of pumping out an astonishing amount of horsepower.